openframeworks/ofSite/_documentation/types/ofColor_.markdown

 ##Description

-ofColor represents a color in openFrameworks.
-Colors are usually defined by specifying a red, green, and blue component, and a transparency (alpha) component.
+`ofColor` represents a color in openFrameworks.
+Colors are usually defined by specifying a red, green, and blue component (RGB), and a transparency (alpha) component.
+You can also specify colors using hue, saturation and brightness (HSB).

 For example: